 One might ask: why it is so important for a man to know who his biological children are that a complicated system of secluding and shaming women in order to control their sexuality had to be developed?
 The answer is found in the next clause of my definition: patriarchy is a system of male domination in which men dominate women through the control of female sexuality with the intent of passing property to male heirs.
 Marx and Engels were right that patriarchy and private property are integrally related.
 There would be no need for a man to be sure of the paternity of his children if the institution of individual private property did not exist and if the value of individuals were not defined by the property they own and pass on to their heirs, usually sons.

 Recently, I realized that the word for inheritance or inherited property in modern Greek, periousia, a word taken from ancient Greek, illustrates the connection of property and identity more clearly than the English word inheritance.
 Ousia in ancient Greek refers to one’s being or essence.
 Peri-ousia is that which surrounds one’s essential being and thus defines “who” one “is.”
 Its clear meaning is that “who one is” is defined by “the property” one inherits and passes on.
 Without the close identification of the “essence” of a man with his property, there would not need to be such a strict concern with knowing that the inheritors of a man’s property “really are” his biological sons.

 The next question is: how did a system that identifies a man’s essence with his property and the ability to pass it on to sons come about?
 I suggest that the answer to this question is war and the confiscation of “property” by warriors in war.
 To be continued next week.
 See Part 2 and Part 3.

 *I am offering here a functional definition of patriarchy that does not address the separate question of why it originated.
-I have expanded the discussion here into a full-length essay, which will be published in the future.